KawaiiUwU69/window_tracking-planet_saving/README.md

 # window_tracking-planet_saving
-Working out optimal window ventilation for heat saving versus carbon dioxide concentrations
+💙 Working out optimal window ventilation for heat saving and in-room carbon dioxide reduction.

-window tracking - planet saving!
-*making a notification app to

-Will shout at you to close the window in time - so you save the heat - save the plant resources.
+💛 Will shout at you to close the window in time, so you save the heat => save the planet resources.

-- ask them about their discord -> how to access the window sensor data;
+We have analyzed the CO2 data to see how the general ventilation frequently and duration can be adjusted.
+This is for the app to fit our building better.
+Data analysis can be found in #.

+For the demonstration purposes, however, we've set the timer to be short (30 seconds).

+.
+.
+.

 *generic case: no CO2 sensors*
 - research recommended window opening times;